 Warm the oil

 Pour 2 to 4 tablespoons of oil into a small glass jar and set the jar in a bowl of hot water for 3 to 5 minutes.
-The oil should feel pleasantly warm on the inside of your wrist — never hot.
+The oil should feel just warmer than your skin — body temperature to mildly warm — when you test it on the inside of your wrist.
+Hot oil is the most common abhyanga mistake; classical texts call for warm, not heated, oil because heat damages the fat structure and aggravates pitta.

 Tip: An electric baby-bottle warmer or a dedicated oil warmer makes this effortless if you do abhyanga daily.